KDE/kdesignerplugin/README.md

-This section can also list additional headers that should be included for the plugin code to work, for example preview classes (see ImplClass documentation below), with the Includes entry:
+This section can also list additional headers that should be included for the plugin code to work, for example preview classes (see ImplClass documentation below), with the Includes entry.
+It can also specify a default value for the Group option (see below) with the DefaultGroup entry.

     [Global]
     PluginName=FooWidgets
-    Includes=classpreviews.h
+    Includes=classpreviews.h,otherinclude.h
+    DefaultGroup=Foo Widgets

 In addition, it should have a section for each widget you wish to include in the plugin.
 For example, if you have a class FooView (that